Designing With Teens

 A scheduled sit down discussion is rarely the way teens communicate with one another, so why should it be how we interact during design research?

-We put this to the test when working with first-generation college students.
-We were discussing the challenges of transitioning from high school to college.
+Meet teens where they are on channels they are already using.
+Making the effort can actually lead to more authentic discussions that are on their terms, not yours.
+We put this to the test when working with high school students transitioning to college.
 After we met our research participants, we added them to a WhatsApp thread where we could continue to have discussions in a low pressure environment.
 Not surprisingly, we immediately saw where verbal communication fell short.
 The group would use emojis, memes, and videos in lieu of actually having to write out their opinions, which relieved the pressure of jumping into a serious conversation, while still enabling people to share their perspectives.
 In fact, this inspired a component of the final design outcome — a digital coaching program which used Snapchat videos from coaches as a communication tool with their students.

 Taking this approach made it clear that some discussions are easier to have on a familiar channel.
 Teens could show emotion without feeling too vulnerable, and it helped us understand where to dive deeper without feeling overly formal.